 A group of special agents.
 We focus on [Good Education] the III Pillars: Art, Science & Nature.

 Bella: Are there any projects you are working on now?

-1BIT: Das Hund is fascinated by trash.
+1BIT: From time to time we initiate projects or secret performances.
+Das Hund is fascinated by trash.
 Last year we visited the gardens of Versailles, and in front of the gates we saw some cardboard boxes.
 Das Hund got completely mesmerized by these cardboard boxes, eventually we took a couple of them home.
 At home he cut the boxes in pieces and glued a garden-sculpture out of it.

 1BIT: Yes, it’s the reverse of a sculpture-garden.
 Inside of the sculpture sits the garden.
 He is now planning to buy a small plot in a tiny village in Poland and build a house, completely out of trash.

 1BIT: Do you see this black rose?
 I found it in the forest.

 Bella: Yes, I see it!
 It is all covered with ashes…

 [1BIT holding the black rose behind his back]

 1BIT: Clara, she is a poet.
 Poets do what poets do; they write poetry.
 There are a few poets in this world.
 Poetry is slow, you know; people prefer speed these days.
 But you must go really slow to discover real beauty.